MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

     PrintCustomersCalledCust(nav);
     ```

-    In this code, customers  is created and then renamed.
+    In this code, the customer is created and then renamed.
 The code prints a list of the customers that currently exist in the **Customer** table when each change has been made.

 5. Build and run the project.